Fishing & Nature

 Northern pike and musky—-Wow!
 Hang on!
 We have had some trophies come out of this lake, but the campfires stories about the one that got away provide as much fun.
 Pike opens up the 3rd Saturday in May, and closes March 15th.
 The season for musky is the 4th Saturday in June to November 30th.

-Wildlife and Birding at The White Pines
+Wildlife & Nature at The White Pines

 The rugged topography is habitat to abundant wildlife.
 There are white tailed deer, moose, bears, raccoons, otter, mink, wolves and fox, to name a few.
 The bird enthusiasts will be overwhelmed with over 60 species of birds.
 There are eagles, osprey, common loons, great blue herons, ducks and numerous smaller birds.
 You will be treated to our resident pileated woodpeckers, North America’s largest woodpecker.